Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Simulation studies

 We compare our GNN-based estimator to a likelihood-based estimator; however, for max-stable models, the likelihood function is computationally intractable, since the number of terms grows super-exponentially fast in the number of observed locations \citep[see, e.g.,][]{Padoan_2010_composite_likelihood_max_stable_processes, Huser_2019_advances_in_spatial_extremes}.
 A popular substitute is the pairwise likelihood (PL) function, a composite likelihood formed by considering only pairs of observed locations.
 Specifically, the pairwise log-likelihood function for the $i$th replicate is

 where $f(\cdot, \cdot \mid \vec{\theta})$ denotes the bivariate probability density function for pairs in $\vec{Z}_i$ \citep[see][pg.~231--232]{Huser_2013_PhD_thesis} and $\omega^{(i)}_{jj'}$ denotes a nonnegative weight.
-Hence, here we compare our GNN-based estimator to the maximum PL estimator.
-The computational and statistical efficiency of the PL estimator can often be improved by constructing \eqref{eqn:pairwise_likelihood} using only a subset of pairs that are within a fixed cut-off distance \citep{Bevilacqua_2012, Sang_Genton_2014}; here, we find that considering pairs within a distance of 0.2 units provides the best results and, therefore, we hereafter set $\omega^{(i)}_{jj'} = \mathbb{I}(\|\vec{s}_{ij}-\vec{s}_{ij'}\|\leq 0.2)$ in \eqref{eqn:pairwise_likelihood}.
+Hence, here we compare our GNN-based estimator to the pairwise MAP (PMAP) estimator,

+where $\pi(\vec{\theta})$ denotes the prior density function.
+Note that, in contrast to the more commonly used PL estimator, the PMAP estimator incorporates prior information, which facilitates a fair comparison to our neural Bayes estimator.
+The computational and statistical efficiency of the PMAP estimator can often be improved by constructing \eqref{eqn:pairwise_likelihood} using only a subset of pairs that are within a fixed cut-off distance \citep{Bevilacqua_2012, Sang_Genton_2014}; here, we find that considering pairs within a distance of 0.2 units provides the best results and, therefore, we set $\omega^{(i)}_{jj'} = \mathbb{I}(\|\vec{s}_{ij}-\vec{s}_{ij'}\|\leq 0.2)$ in \eqref{eqn:pairwise_likelihood}.